Miromesnil station: History

 The station opened on 27 May 1923 with the extension of line 9 from Trocadéro to Saint-Augustin.
 The line 13 platforms opened on 27 June 1973 with the extension of the line from Saint-Lazare.
 It was the southern terminus of line 13 until its extension to Champs-Élysées – Clemenceau on 18 February 1975.
-The station is named after the street of Rue de Miromesnil, which is named after Armand Thomas Hue de Miromesnil (1723–1796), who was Keeper of the Seals, deputy to the Chancellor of France (Minister of Justice) from 1774 to 1787.
+The station is named after the street Rue de Miromesnil, which is named after Armand Thomas Hue de Miromesnil (1723–1796), who was Keeper of the Seals, deputy to the Chancellor of France (Minister of Justice) from 1774 to 1787.
 He abolished the use of torture during the interrogation of the accused.

-On April 27, 1973, the line 13 station was opened in turn following its extension from Saint-Lazare, which was the first of the three phases of the extension of the former line B of the Nord-Sud Company underground electric railway (known as North-South), in a southerly direction.
-Miromesnil was its southern terminus until 18 February 18 1975, when it was extended by a station at Champs-Élysées - Clemenceau before being merged the following year with the old line 14 of the Compagnie du chemin de fer métropolitain de Paris (known as CMP), which had the Invalides metro station as its northern terminus.

 The line 13 station is the first in a series of twelve on this line to be equipped with platform doors in order to reduce the risk of passengers falling on the tracks, which is amplified at peak times.
 The work took place in April 2010 for the preparation of the platforms, then in July of the same year, the installation itself.

 In 2020, with the Covid-19 crisis, 2,618,473 passengers entered this station, which places it in the 74th position of metro stations for its use.